Double Knock Out® Red Shrub Rose

 A great deal of Double Knock Out's® value as a landscape Rose comes from its four-season appeal and its resistance to blackspot, that scourge of other Roses!
 Not only is the bloom season exceptionally long, but the foliage takes on rich burgundy hues when it emerges in spring, adding another season of color to this shrub's merits!

-Crown-hardy to -20 degrees F, this 4- by 4-foot shrub withstands drought, heat, humidity and, in addition to blackspot, pests such as the Japanese beetle, leafhopper, and rose midge.
+Crown-hardy to -20 degrees F, this 3- by 3-foot shrub withstands drought, heat, humidity and, in addition to blackspot, pests such as the Japanese beetle, leafhopper, and rose midge.
 A landscape treasure you must not miss!
 And now there's another member of the Knock Out family -- extra-long-blooming Pink!
 Zones 4-9.
+Cannot ship to NJ.